BigBrain21/FortniteNewsGrabber/README.md

 asyncio.get_event_loop().run_until_complete(main())
 ```
-This will print the image of the front news element
+This will print the image of the front news element.